Azure-Samples/contoso-chat/README.md

 - **Access to Azure Open AI Services** - [Apply for access here.](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access)

 You will also need to validate the following requirements:

- - Access to [semantic ranker feature](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=search) for your search service tier and deployment region.
+ - your search service tier and prefered deployment region have the [Semantic Ranker feature](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=search) available.
- - Access to [sufficient Azure OpenAI quota](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits) for your selected models and deployment region.
+ - your subscription has [sufficient Azure OpenAI quota](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits) for your selected models and deployment region.

- > ![!Note]
- > In this template, we have _pre-configured_ Azure AI Search for deployment in `eastus`, while all other resources get deployed to the default `location` specified during the _azd-driven_ deployment.
-This is primarily due to the limited regional availability of the _semantic ranker_ feature at present.
-By using a default location for the search resource, we can now be more flexible in selecting the location for deploying other resources (e.g., to suit your model quota availability).
+ If you are facing issues with deployment quota or region availability, check the [troubleshooting section below](#troubleshooting)

 ## 2. Setup Environment